Visiting Trondheim: what to do, what to see and our local favourites

 Our favorite: We crossed the Gamle Bybro bridge along the harbor.
 This charming wooden bridge, rebuilt in 1861, links the Bakklandet district with Kristiansten fortress.

-➡️La The view of the colorful facades of the colorful houses on stilts (former warehouses) is incredible, and well worth the detour.
+➡️ The view of the colorful facades of the colorful houses on stilts (former warehouses) is incredible, a sight well worth the detour.
 A real postcard landscape!

 Bakklandet Old Town